KingQwin520/jealectf/Writeup.md

 <br>Let's check /ctf/mayb3_th4_s3cr4t_fl4g.html first, going to there leads us to a rickroll
 <br>Looking into source code nothing is inside so it's basically just a troll :<<br>
 <br><img width="648" alt="image" src="https://user-images.githubusercontent.com/79892065/160245429-f640fc7f-4a8e-451c-846a-9313af6ded5c.png">
-<br>Let's try to curl /ctf/ and see if there's anything interesting
+<br>Let's curl /ctf/ and see if there's anything interesting
 <br>After we curl /ctf, we got this<br>
 <br><img width="879" alt="image" src="https://user-images.githubusercontent.com/79892065/160223929-0045424b-09b2-4c3c-ae0b-ea0bd0dd5c6f.png">
 <br>It says it's Jeale's Personal Page, scrolling down, we see a ``l0gs.html`` and ``<!--Jeale: Phew, nobody can see this.
 Do you know what is steganography?-->``